-Treatment for Text Thumb Oakville
+Treatment for Gamer’s Thumb Oakville

 Symptoms of De Quervain’s or Text Thumb include pain on the thumb side of the wrist, pain and/or weakness when gripping or rotating the wrist and swelling on the thumb side of the wrist.
 Any movement of the thumb can become very painful.
 The onset of this condition is often gradual.
 While the cause of this condition is unknown, risk factors have been identified.
 Occupations that involve repetitive pinching, twisting or grasping have an increased risk of developing De Quervain’s Tenosynovitis.
 New mothers, or pregnant women, are more at risk due to the hormonal changes and lifting demands of being a mother.
 Even pastimes like bowling, sewing, knitting and piano playing have been identified as potential risk factors.

-The most important, and often most difficult requirement in healing a Text Thumb injury is rest.
+The most important, and often most difficult requirement in healing a Text Thumb injury or Gamer’s Thumb is rest.
 The thumb needs to rest.
 Texting, computer work and lifting need to be significantly reduced in order for the thumb to recover.
 Ice should be applied over the tendons to reduce inflammation, and specific splints and braces should be worn to help the healing process happen as quickly as possible.

 After consulting with one of our Oakville chiropractors, these exercises and stretches can be included as part of therapy.
 These exercises are designed to make the thumb as comfortable as possible in the early stages of healing, and then strengthen the muscles to prevent the condition from returning in the future.